kaede0e/stinging_nettle_genome_assembly/README.md

 - Compare syntenic relationship with Morus genome, that has previously shown polycentric behaviour in an experiment
 - Compare synteny in Urticaceae family with [GENESPACE](https://github.com/jtlovell/GENESPACE)

 ## Describe genes/proteins that are potentially responsible for stinging hairs
 - try search the protein sequence against full genome with [miniprot](https://github.com/lh3/miniprot)
+- look at the gene annotation file .gtf and see if any of those peptides were annotated as a transcript